UtrechtUniversity/patent-breakthrough/docs/hyperparameter.md

 hyper.dataframe("tfidf", TfidfEmbedder)
 ```

 Using the trials keyword argument saves the trial runs with their parameters.
+For an explanation of
+the sim_spec paramter, see [simulation_specifications](simulation_specifications.md)

 ## Preprocessing optimization